SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

 ```
 Here we can see that the $X$ concentration fluctuates around a steady state of $X≈10.0$.

-Next, we wish increase the amount of noise with by a factor 2.
+Next, we wish increase the amount of noise by a factor 2.
 To do so, we use the `@default_noise_scaling` option, to which we provide the desired scaling
 ```@example ex3
 rn_2 = @reaction_network begin
     @default_noise_scaling 2